talfig/talfig/readme.md

 ## 🎓 Education
 - **The Open University**
   **B.Sc.
 Computer Science**
   2023-2026 (Graduation)
   2nd-year student with a GPA of 4.0

 ## 🛠️ Skills and Abilities
-- **Programming Languages:** C/C++, Python, Java, with basic experience in C# and SQL
+- **Programming Languages:** C/C++, Python, Java, with basic experience in C# and SQL.
-- **Machine Learning:** Foundational concepts and techniques with hands-on experience in TensorFlow, Scikit-Learn, and PyTorch
+- **Machine Learning:** Foundational concepts and techniques with hands-on experience in TensorFlow, Scikit-Learn, and PyTorch.

 ## 🚀 Projects
 | Title | Description | Stars | Language |